mahdipedro/mahdipedro.github.io/_teaching/2023-winter-teaching-1.md

  </p>

-## Sensors to be used in this course:
+## Sensors and components to be used in this course:

  IMU (inertial measurement unit) including accelerometer and gyroscope